EJDiamond/pooches_and_pints/README.md

 #### Frequent User Goals

-- a) As a Frequent User, I want to check to see if there are any newly added locations or meet ups times.
-- b) As a Frequent User, I want to check to see if the existing weekly events have had any changes made.
+- a) As a Frequent User, I want to check to see if the existing weekly events have had any changes made.
-- c) As a Frequent User, I want to sign up to the Newsletter so that I am emailed with any newly scheduled events.
+- b) As a Frequent User, I want to sign up to the Newsletter so that I am emailed with any newly scheduled events.

 ### Design